CCS PARENT Dashboard

 Elementary Lunches

 • Students may bring a sack lunch with them to school or order a hot lunch in advance from our lunchroom through FACTS Family Portal.
-Hot lunches will be available beginning the first day of school, Wednesday, August 16, and may be ordered starting Wednesday, August 9.
+Free pizza lunch will be served the first day of school.
+Hot lunches will be available beginning the second day of school, Thursday, September 4, and may be ordered starting Wednesday, August 27.

-• The cost of hot lunches is $5.75 each and includes a drink.
+• The cost of hot lunches is $6.50 each, with the following exceptions: Salads are $5.75, and GRILLED nuggets are $7.00.
 All elementary school lunches must be ordered in advance no later than Sunday evening for the entire upcoming school week and will be billed through the FACTS Prepay Account on the FACTS Family Portal.
 Please do not send cash with your student to pay for school lunches or snacks.

-• Any lunches brought late, after the beginning of the school day, may be brought prior to the start of the student’s lunch period and should be placed on the late lunch table in the lobby of the Elementary Building to be picked up by the student.
+• Any lunches brought late, after the beginning of the school day, may be brought prior to the start of the student’s lunch period and should be given to the Elementary Receptionist.

 Secondary Lunches